Social Justice at First Unitarian

 At First Unitarian of Des Moines, we are committed to the Unitarian Universalist theology of engagement to help heal the brokenness in our larger community and world.
-The Social Justice Council provides opportunities for all to work together to raise awareness of critical issues, and take steps to make a difference.
+Our commitment to social justice is evident in the seven core principles UUs covenant to affirm and promote.

-For more information and/or to join with others in these efforts contact: Kate Allen at ka.65(at)live(dot)com or 210-4418.
+For more information and/or to join with others in these efforts contact: Kate Allen at ka.65(at)live(dot)com.

 Unitarian Universalist Service Committee (UUSC)

 The Unitarian Universalist Service Committee (UUSC) is a nonsectarian organization that advances human rights and social justice in the United States and around the world.
 They offer campaigns in which our church may participate.
 Learn more at uusc.org

 An eight-foot pole, bearing message of peace in eight languages, stands on First Unitarian grounds.
 Erected by several of our members, the Peace Pole stands for an international commitment to peace, and is on display in locations around the world.